 Each input shall be read logic "1" (ON) when the input voltage at its field connector input is less than 8 VDC and shall be read logic "0" (OFF) when the input voltage exceeds 16 VDC.
 Each input shall have an internal pull-up to +24 VDC of 10K Ohms +/- 10 percent and shall not deliver greater than 10 milliamperes to a short circuit to ground.

-Refer to the model 2218 section of this standard for the electrical characteristics of the model 2218 IN signals, shown in .
-The model 2218 IN INPUT / OUTPUT TRANSISTOR is continually OFF (passively pulled up to 24 VDC).
+The Model 2218 IN INPUT / OUTPUT TRANSISTOR is continually OFF (passively pulled up to 24 VDC).
 The Sensor plugged into the IN SLOT asserts the INPUT / OUTPUT by actively pulling the INPUT / OUTPUT pin to 0 volts (Ground True).
 The Sensor de-asserts the model 2218 IN signal from the Sensor in IN SLOT by releasing the signal (OFF), allowing the resistor to actively pull the signal to +24 VDC.

 Optical-Coupled Inputs